You are listening to the Sean Hannity Radio Show Podcast.

 It may well be getting weaker.

-And I'm also saying that by next year, if there's no palpable increase for middle income wage earners and so forth, the Republicans may have a hard time in the midterms.
+And I'm also saying that by next year, if there's no palpable increase for middle-income wage earners and so forth, the Republicans may have a hard time in the midterms.

-They mean him really have a hard time.
+They may really have a hard time.

-There's not enough calendar days to do it.
+And there's not enough calendar days to do it.

 If we get the do it now.